 Nothing changes.
 For perfect-fitting pins, the templates stay right where they are, and you simply ride the outside edges.
-The fence also stays put.
-Once again, slow down when breaking through the bottoms of your cuts, and tear-out will be virtually eliminated.
+Once again, start the cut on the underside of the workpiece and finish the cut from above as described on page 28, remembering to slow down when cutting through, and tear-out will be virtually eliminated.